synshop/rtfm/docs/users/Equipment/Print and Office/Large Format Printer.md

 ---
 # Canon iPF6400SE Large Format Printer

-The Large Format Printer is located in the Print room,
+The Large Format Printer is located in the Print room.
 ![ ](large.format.printer.png)

 ## Manuals
-https://www.usa.canon.com/support/p/imageprograf-ipf6400se
+Documentation can be found at: https://www.usa.canon.com/support/p/imageprograf-ipf6400se
 ## Firmware, Drivers, and Software
 ### Required
-The required drivers are on the laptop in the print room. https://www.usa.canon.com/support/p/imageprograf-ipf6400se
+The required drivers are on the laptop in the print room.
+Members may also download the drivers to their own computer.

+https://www.usa.canon.com/support/p/imageprograf-ipf6400se

 ### Optional